BaronLip/sinatra-portfolio-project_match-tracker-app/README.md

         - there must be a difference of 2 between scores.
     * Links back to Home page.
 - Edit Match page
-    * Allows User to edit existing Match.
+    * Allows User to edit existing Match and Opponent info.
+        - Reminds user to select an opponent if not selected.
     * Allows User to delete existing Match.
     * Links back to Home page.
 - New Opponent page